defunkt/facebox/README.md

     <a href="remote.html" rel="facebox[.bolder]">text</a>

+### Caveats

+Do not give any DOM element of yours an id of `facebox`.
+This library creates its own div with an id of `facebox` and you will get unpredictable effects if there are two `#facebox` elements.

 ## Contact & Help

 If you have questions, feel free to ask on the [Google Groups Mailing List](http://groups.google.com/group/facebox/).
 Alternatively if you find a bug, you can [open an issue](http://github.com/defunkt/facebox/issues).